jupyter/jupyter.github.io/ai.md

 ### JupyterLite AI

-[jupyterlite/ai](https://github.com/jupyterlite/ai) provides AI-assisted features for [JupyterLite](https://jupyterlite.readthedocs.io/), the in-browser Jupyter distribution.
+[jupyterlite/ai](https://github.com/jupyterlite/ai) provides AI code completions and chat for JupyterLab, Notebook 7 and JupyterLite.
 It is maintained within the [JupyterLite organization](https://github.com/jupyterlite).

 ## Where to discuss AI in the Jupyter community?